WILLIAM TELLS: BLOG SERIES

-What I mean is, by spending the time out of working hours to study and truly understand the layers and structures of products and services and the way the different methods of licensing are constructed to enable needs and objectives to be met and business problems solved in the most cost-effective way, to lower their total cost of ownership, optimise productivity and delver a true return on investment.
+What I mean is, by spending the time out of working hours to study and truly understand the layers and structures of products and services.
+To learn the way the different methods of licensing are constructed to enable needs and objectives to be met and for business problems solved in the most cost-effective way.
+To lower their total cost of ownership, optimise productivity and delver a true return on investment.

 By all means, you can buy some software from us, but what I’d rather do is listen to you and understand the need to then position the most appropriate licence or service for you.

 Now, in all fairness, I’ve never been in a band, I rarely stay in hotels and I’m totally opposed to any form of electronics violence.
 But on the plus side, I do know about how to make Microsoft licensing work for the benefit of your business.

 Collectively, as a sales team, 848 has demonstrated our commitment to providing the best advice to customers to fulfil the objective of delivering Business Changing IT through successful completion and passing of the 75 individual courses and online exams as part of the Microsoft Get Licensing Ready programme, which form the following accreditation paths:

 - Microsoft Licensing Specialist: Cloud Solution Provider

 - Microsoft Licensing Specialist: Microsoft 365 and Dynamics 365 Licensing

 - Microsoft Licensing Specialist: Online Services